FutureSpace-Kenya/InternLink/README.md

 To contribute to Internlink, follow these steps:

-SUBMIT AN ISSUE OR CONTACT US
+SUBMIT AN ISSUE OR CONTACT REQUEST